EnzymeAD/rustbook/src/usage/rev.md

 #### Reverse Mode
 Both the inplace and "normal" variant return the gradient.
-The difference is that with Active the gradient is returned and with Duplicated the gradient is accumulated in place.
+The difference is that with `Active` the gradient is returned and with `Duplicated` the gradient is accumulated in-place.